thennal10/anannia/collections/_general_activities/karakulam_service_bank.md

 ---
 The Karakulam Service Cooperative Bank has awarded Aswathy for her academic excellence in earning full A+ in the SSLC examinations.
-The function was inaugurated by the Food, Civil Supplies, Consumer Affairs and Legal Metrology Minister Adv.
+The function was inaugurated by Adv.
 G.R.
-Anil.
+Anil, Food, Civil Supplies, Consumer Affairs and Legal Metrology Minister.